alexanderrich/exploration_consumption/doc/journal/paper.md

 appear strong qualitatively but the statistics calculated are not clearly reported.
 More recent tests of present bias with consumable rewards also reveal some statistical weaknesses; in their experiments with soda as a reward,
-@Brown2009 first ran 44 participants and then apparently increased their sample size to 55 after reviewing the results, and also only found an effect of delaying rewards (by 10 minutes) at the $p<.1$ significance level.
+@Brown2009 first ran 44 participants and then increased their sample size to 55 after reviewing the results, and also found an effect of delaying rewards (by 10 minutes) only at the $p<.1$ significance level (both of which are clearly acknowledged in their paper).

-Unfortunately, collecting a large amount of decision-making data with immediately consumable rewards is highly time consuming, because each consumption event takes time and trials must be temporally distributed to induce temporal discounting.
-However, given our findings in the current study, and the limitations of past studies, we would strongly recommend that future researchers endeavor to replicate the finding that present bias can be induced for videos or noises before attempting to use these stimuli for novel research questions.
+Unfortunately, as discussed by @Brown2009, collecting a large amount of decision-making data with immediately consumable rewards is highly time consuming, because each consumption event takes time and trials must be temporally distributed to induce temporal discounting.
+However, given our findings in the current study, and the limitations of past studies, we would strongly recommend that future researchers endeavor to replicate the finding that present bias can be induced for videos, noises, or any stimuli of interest before attempting to use those stimuli for novel research questions.

 ## Relating Exploratory and Intertemporal Choice